Aluxola/main-project/Schematics/readme.md

-This is where are schematics are uploaded.
+This is where our schematics are uploaded.